songwenhao/tdesktop/cmake/external/glib/cppgir/docs/cppgir.md

 as any runtime binding would do, with no regard for const whatsoever in that case).

+In particular, methods are usually not marked `const` either, as there is similarly no (semantic) data to decide either way.
+As such, it is not recommended to use `const` wrapper types.
+However, they may arise due to generic templates or when captured in a lambda.
+In such cases, the helper (template) type `gi::cs_ptr` may be useful, or alternatively one might set the option to mark all code-generated methods as `const`.

 **Floating (into darkness).**
 [Gobject docs](https://docs.gtk.org/gobject/floating-refs.html) mention the following about floating references (i.e. transfer `floating`);